ARMmbed/mbed-client/porting-guide.md

 yotta link
 ```

-You can also just commit and push your untested code to github, but it is always a good idea to test before committing.
+You can also just commit and push your untested code to GitHub, but it is always a good idea to test before committing.

 Your `mbed-client-xxx` module must provide a platform-specific implementation for the mbed-client.
 The APIs that needs porting are defined in the `mbed-client-linux` module.
 The header files contain documentation alongside the declaration of each function, where the function is described along with its parameters and return value.